 By March 31, 2028 and by March 31 of each Rate Case Year thereafter, BPA shall update the table below with «Customer Name»’s Monthly Shaping Factors calculated in accordance with this section 1.2.1.

-Drafter’s Note: Leave table blank at contract signing:
+Drafter’s Note: Leave table blank at contract signing.